Louisville Dog Bite Attorneys

 Dog Bite Liability

-In most states, there are statutes which impose liability upon a dog owner when his or her dog bites someone as long as the victim was lawfully on the property where attacked.
+In most states, there are statutes (laws) which impose liability upon a dog owner when his or her dog bites someone as long as the victim was lawfully on the property where attacked.
 In Kentucky under KRS 258.235(4) any owner whose dog is found to have caused damage to a person, livestock, or other property shall be responsible for that damage.
 In Indiana under I.C.
 15-20-1-3 liability is imposed when a dog, without provocation, bites a person who is acting peaceably and who is in a location where the dog owner has a duty of care.
+Our firm’s lawyers recently represented a dog bite client in a case in which the Kentucky Supreme Court ruled in our client’s favor in interpreting KRS 258.235(4) and finding a dog owner is strictly liable for damages caused by their dog.

 How Do You Find Out Whether the Person Liable for the Dog Bite Is Insured?

 Unlike in an automobile accident, a dog owner does not have to provide his or her insurance to the injured victim.
 Many times, a lawyer can assist a dog bite victim in locating insurance by contacting the dog owner directly.
-Sometimes it may be necessary to file a lawsuit against a dog owner in order to identify any insurance coverage.
-In addition, a Louisville premises liability lawyer is sometimes needed in order to investigate property lines, property ownership, and to find any homeowners or renters insurance which may cover the injured person.
+Sometimes it may be necessary for a Louisville premises liability lawyer to file a lawsuit against a dog owner in order to identify any insurance coverage.

 Statute of Limitations for Dog Bite Cases